 Writers: Ian Fleming (Novel), Neal Purvis and Robert Wade (Screenplay)

 Starring: Pierce Brosnan, John Cleese, Sophie Marceau, Robert Carlyle, Judi Dench, Denise Richards

 Production Company: Danjaq, Eon Productions, Metro-Goldwyn-Mayer, United Artists

-Kent Locations: The Historic Dockyard Chatham
+Kent locations used: The Historic Dockyard Chatham

 For more information about filming in Kent please contact: email@example.com

-For more information about the programme: http://www.imdb.com/title/tt0119673/?ref_=sr_1
+For more information about the film: http://www.imdb.com/title/tt0143145/

 For more information about Kent’s Filming History please visit our Movie Map: https://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/